AndreyFilonenko/sfdc-declarative-trigger-framework/README.md

 ```

 ## List of TriggerHandler overridable methods
-Also, you can directly define all your logic in your sObject trigger handler just overriding the next methods
+Also, you can directly define all your logic in your sObject trigger handler just overriding the next methods:

 * `beforeInsert()`
 * `beforeUpdate()`